mplutecki/mplutecki.github.io/_posts/2022-05-18-background-download.md

 # The checklist

-1. Create an `URLSession` with background configuration using [background(withIdentifier identifier: String)](https://developer.apple.com/documentation/foundation/urlsessionconfiguration/1407496-background)
+1. Create an `URLSession` with background configuration using [background(withIdentifier identifier: String)][background-with-identifier]
-1. Implement [application(\_:handleEventsForBackgroundURLSession:completionHandler:)](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622941-application) - retain the `completionHandler` to be used later.
+1. Implement [application(\_:handleEventsForBackgroundURLSession:completionHandler:)][application-handle-events] - retain the `completionHandler` to be used later.
-1. Implement [urlSessionDidFinishEvents(forBackgroundURLSession:)](https://developer.apple.com/documentation/foundation/urlsessiondelegate/1617185-urlsessiondidfinishevents) - move the downloaded file to the permanent location (usually inside `Documents` directory)
+1. Implement [urlSession(\_:downloadTask:didFinishDownloadingTo:)][url-session-did-finish-downloading] - move the downloaded file to the permanent location
-1. Implement [urlSession(\_:downloadTask:didFinishDownloadingTo:)](https://developer.apple.com/documentation/foundation/urlsessiondownloaddelegate/1411575-urlsession) - update the UI if needed and call the `completionHandler` received by the `AppDelegate`
+1. Implement [urlSessionDidFinishEvents(forBackgroundURLSession:)][url-session-did-finish-events] - update the UI if needed and call the `completionHandler` received by the `AppDelegate`

 # Step 1: Create a background session